The Best Beauty and Fashion Deals This Week

 Take 50% off sitewide and get extra 10% off with the code GET10.
 Check out ET Style's favorite picks.

-Up to 40% off sale items.
-No code needed.
+Up to 40% off sale items, no code needed.
+Take extra 25% off on footwear when you log into your Nike account and use the code LOGIN25 at checkout.
 Free shipping and returns.
 Check out ET Style's favorite picks.

 Enjoy 50% off everything through April 6.
 No code needed.
 Free shipping on orders of $25 or more.
 Open an Old Navy credit card today and get extra 20% off your first purchase.

-Up to 50% off sitewide. $25 shorts on April 2.
+Up to 50% off sitewide.
 No code needed.
 Free shipping and returns.

 The fashion brand is donating 20% of all profits to St. Vincent Meals on Wheels.
 The denim brand is also having a Spring Sale, offering 25% off select styles with the code 25OFFNOW, and new markdowns are up to 40% off.
 Free shipping.